Changes in Burgundy’s Wine Harvest Reflect a Bigger Picture

 In this case, there’s a great deal being left out of the shot.
 And I think the full picture is more interesting than the brochure version.
-The remarkable continuity of wine-making in this part of Burgundy makes it possible to see significant changes taking place.
+The remarkable continuity of wine-making in this part of Burgundy makes it easier to see the significant changes now taking place.
 Reliable records for the grape harvest go back as far as 1371, and with the possible exception of the year 1556, this year’s vendange is the earliest ever recorded.
 So while you thought you were looking at a peaceful picture of untroubled tradition, in fact this is a photo of dramatic, tangible and accelerating climate change (with no polar bears).

 Pommard and Volnay are connected to the waste water system which runs down to Beaune.
-Both villages have populations in the hundreds, but the system was built to accommodate populations of tens of thousands, to take into account the massive amount of water used in wine-making in the weeks during and after harvest.
+Both villages’ residents number in the low hundreds, but the system was built to accommodate populations of tens of thousands, to take into account the massive amount of water used in wine-making in the weeks during and after harvest.
 It’s a sticky business carting tonnes of sugary grapes around, and cleanliness is the top ingredient in quality wine-making.
 However, this year, with so little rain having fallen since May, the taps in the village of Monthelie run dry twice a day (so the mayor told me today); while in neighbouring Auxey-Duresses, the run-off from all that cleaning of equipment goes pretty much directly into the river.

 Even in picture perfect Burgundy, therefore, you can see all the tensions and constraints of modern life butting up against tradition, requirements running down resources, and small scale localism loomed over by globalist ambition.
 Not to put too fine a point on it.

 Either way, I bet that’s not the world that sprung to mind when you saw that horse with his traditional leather blinkers, the tiled rooftops, and the red-shirted man in the old-fashioned Panama hat.
 Is he taking a well-earned breather after some honest work, or is he contemplating the end of his way of life?
-If he’s not, he probably should.
+If he’s not, he probably should be.
 It’s taken two generations for a millenium of European peasant tradition to disappear entirely, and it only persists in Burgundy because people are willing to pay so much for the produce.
-If Covid has taught us anything it’s that if we thought change was fast before, we should fasten our seatbelts.
+If Covid has taught us anything it’s that if we thought change was fast before, we should tighten our seatbelts.

 Jack is in unusually sombre mood for a man who bikes through these vineyards to work and back every day.
 We even edited out a further rant about the horse.
 Leave the poor horse alone!
 Email him here if you disagree with what he’s saying.